Overview

 <NekudaWalletProvider>

-Initializes the SDK and must wrap any components that use nekuda elements.
+Initializes the SDK and must wrap any components that use nekuda.
 Example:

-Accesses SDK functionality and elements state from within components wrapped by <NekudaWalletProvider>.
+Accesses SDK functionality from within components wrapped by <NekudaWalletProvider>.

 Understanding the Flow